Abject Poverty Overview and Stories from Bright Hope

 Final Thoughts

-Whether we call it extreme poverty or abject poverty, it’s devastating to the long-term physical, emotional, and spiritual health of those stuck in it.
-But we can do something and truly be on a mission to eliminate abject poverty
+Whether we call it extreme poverty or abject poverty, it’s devastating to the long-term physical, emotional and spiritual health of those stuck in it.
+But you can join the mission to eliminate abject poverty!

 Sources: